The Battle Against HPV

 Something more insidious may cause one to pause when contemplating oral sex.

-Men and women can suffer bouts with intertrigo (or jock itch) in the groin, anus and beneath the breasts.
+Men and women can suffer bouts with intertrigo (or jock itch) in the groin, anus, and beneath the breasts.
 Intertrigo is a rash in the creases of overlapping skin associated with sweating, skin-on-skin friction, and occlusive clothing.
 Intimate contact with objects that harbor fungus spores (e.g. unwashed towels, bedding or hair combs, moldy tile grout) can cause intertrigo since the fungus can thrive on dead skin cells for a long time.

 People taking broad-spectrum antibiotics or those with diabetes are at risk to develop the rash.
-Thoroughly pat dry after showering or bathing and apply talcum powder (or antifungal powder if rash is present) to folds of skin to control jock itch.
+[12] Thoroughly pat dry after showering or bathing and apply talcum powder (or antifungal powder if a rash is present) to folds of skin to control jock itch.
 Even with these precautions, something more insidious may cause one to pause when contemplating oral sex—throat cancer.

 Prevent the Attack

 Avoid risky sex and non-monogamous practices.
 Sexually active women should have regular Papanicolaou (Pap) smears to detect early signs of cervical cancer.
-The CDC recommendation is that all children aged 11 or 12 years old should get two shots of HPV vaccine six to twelve months apart.
+The CDC recommendation is that all children aged 11 or 12 years old should get two shots of the HPV vaccine six to twelve months apart.
+[14]

-To support the writing of scholarly articles about ob-gyn, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
-You may sponsor specific articles, remit a small donation, or leave an encouraging comment to keep the work going.
-Visible content is optimized for device size.
+To support the writing of scholarly articles about women, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles or remit a small donation.